Wealize/openid_lib/README.md

    */
   responseMode?: AuthzResponseMode;
   /**
-   * Additiona payload to include in the JWT
+   * Additional payload to include in the JWT
    */
   additionalPayload?: Record<string, any>;
   /**